Welcome to the European Disc Golf Festival 2026

 The One and Only PDGA Major in Europe

-The European Disc Golf Festival is the only PDGA Major taking place in Europe in 2026 and one of just four Majors in the world.
+The European Open is the only PDGA Major taking place in Europe in 2026 and one of just four Majors in the world.
 From June 18 to 21, the Tallinn Song Festival Grounds will host the biggest disc golf event of the year, welcoming players and fans from across Europe and beyond.

 A Festival for the Whole Family